 This hardy grass can cope with a wide variety of conditions.
 As already mentioned, intense heat can lead to leaf scorch.
 Frost can also lead to damage to the leaves.
 It's a good idea to protect the roots with mulching in winter if you experience colder conditions.

 Ribbon Grass doesn't need regular feeding to thrive.
 However, if your plants have suffered from leaf scorch during a hot summer, using a weak fertilizer solution can encourage new and healthy growth.

 Propagating Ribbon Grass

-The seeds of Ribbon Grass are sterile.
-However, it has fast-spreading rhizomes.
+While Ribbon Grass produces seeds, it spreads primarily through fast-spreading rhizomes.
 It's easy to propagate from these in the spring or fall.
 You can also create new plants by dividing healthy clumps in the spring.